ryeii/dataFetcher-stock/README.md

 1. The dataFetcher.py runs on Python 3.x, and it requires internet connection.
 2. Make sure you have modules listed in the Requirement file installed on your Python.

 No installation needed.
-Simply fork the dataFetcher-stock directory on to your computer, and it's ready to go.
+Simply fork the dataFetcher-stock directory to your computer, and it's ready to go.

 ## Usage